concierge/Concierge/doc/ModuleCreation.md

 - The `help` section is equivilent to returning a constant array in `exports.help`

-### Event
-The `event` object contains the following fields:
-- `body`.
-The body of the message received.
-String.
-- `arguments`. `body` split at spaces except where the spaces are inside double quotes.
-Array of Strings.
-- `arguments_body`. `body` with the command removed from the beginning.
-String.
-- `thread_id`.
-The ID of the thread the message was received from.
-String.
-- `sender_name`.
-The name of the sender that the message was received from.
-String.
-- `sender_id`.
-The ID of the sender who sent the message.
-String.

 ### Persistence
 Any data stored in `exports.config` within the scope of a module will automatically be persistent between restarts of the program, provided a safe shutdown and an error free startup.
 Note that data in this variable is not gaurenteed to be set before `load()` is called on your module.